 Second, if you have to use the fenugreek leaves right away for cooking, give the leaves a quick water bath inside one bowl of water, then dip them in another bowl of clean water.
 Give a swirl, you know, with your fingers.
 Pick the leaves, the way you’d pick small fishes in net for your aquarium?
 These can now be used for you to cook.
 The leaves, I mean, not the fish.
 I’m a vegetarian :D

-Third, instead of cooking right away if you want to store fenugreek leaves for longer, don’t wash them – wrap the plucked out leaves inside a newspaper (good idea) or paper towel (better idea) and inside a Ziploc or plastic bag.
+Third, instead of cooking right away if you want to store fenugreek leaves for longer, don’t rinse them – wrap the plucked out leaves inside a newspaper (good idea) or paper towel (better idea) and inside a Ziploc or plastic bag.
 Measure like I did, if you want.
 I did not know what the opposite of ‘washed leaves’ would be, so I wrote ‘unwashed’.
 It’s not a word I know, but do what works, hehe!
 These will store well for over two weeks.

 The picture below was taken exactly 40 days later.
 You can see the condition of leaves – half of them turned brown while some are still green and usable, even after a month.